 Ian’s interlude here:

-The banks have for many years been able to deny corporate “victims” access to justice by effectively sewing up the legal profession.
+The banks have for years been able to deny their “victims” access to justice by sewing up the legal profession.
 They do this by having scores of law firms on their “panels” and barring firms on these panels from representing, or even advising, anyone with a grievance against their bank (or indeed any bank) or who is considering suing their bank (or indeed any bank).
 In the hope of winning business from banks in future, other firms are invariably reluctant to take on clients with claims against banks, irrespective of the validity of these claims.
 They don’t want to bite the hand that might feed.

 I referred to this situation during my evidence to the Court of Session (also in front of Lord Glennie) at a hearing intended to rubber-stamp the ‘scheme of arrangement’ by which Lloyds TSB was seeking to acquire HBOS in January 2009.
 David Sellar QC was representing HBOS.
 On that occasion I asked whether the court had considered whether Mr Paul Hally might be “conflicted” in his role as the (supposedly independent) “court reporter” on the HBOS case, given that the firm of which he was senior partner, Shepherd & Wedderburn, has HBOS/Lloyds as one of its largest clients.